“Stay Indoors” is what the government and the news channel advice whenever the pollution reaches a higher level in the cities.

 - A HEPA filter cannot remove gas molecules, fumes and odours, whose size is less than 0.3 micrometres.

-Reasons to Choose a HEPA Filter
+5. What are the reasons to Choose a HEPA Filter?

 HEPA filters are worth buying these days as the pollution has increased to a high level.
 Though they are expensive, they provide value for the money you invest in buying them.